cpenv/github-actions-publish/README.md

-# cpenv Publish Action
+# cpenv Publish Module
-A Github action for publishing your cpenv modules.
+A Github Action for publishing your cpenv modules.

 # Usage
 See [action](action.yml) for more details.